bhavul/LLM_training_strategies/README.md

 - Unpadding: A technique to reduce the computational cost of training by removing unnecessary padding tokens.
 - Knowledge Distillation: Training a smaller student model to imitate the behavior of a larger teacher model.

+## Pre-training Tasks

+- Token Masking: Token deletion or masking is the most common strategy.
+In autoregressive models like GPT, it masks next token, while in encoder-decoder models like BERT it randomly masks some percentage of tokens (MLM).
+- Next Sentence Prediction (NSP) : the model is given two sentences and must predict whether the second sentence follows the first in the original document
+- Text infilling : parts of the text are removed, and the model is tasked with filling in the missing parts
+- Sentence permutation : another form of sequence corruption where the sentences in a document are permuted, and the model is tasked with sorting them back into the original order
+- Document Rotation :the document is rotated, and the model's task is to understand the correct ordering of the document

+## Hyperparameter Choices

+- TBA

 ## Optimization Strategies

 - AdamW Optimizer: A variant of the Adam optimizer that decouples weight decay from the rest of the optimization algorithm.
 - Gradient Clipping: A method to prevent gradients from becoming too large and causing numerical instability during training.

 ## Parallelism Strategies

 - Tensor Parallelism: Splitting the model's parameters across multiple GPUs to allow for larger models.
 - Data Parallelism (e.g. PyTorch FSDP and DDP, ZERO sharding strategy): Splitting the input data across multiple GPUs to allow for larger batch sizes.
 - Pipeline Parallelism: Splitting the model into several stages that are each run on different GPUs, allowing for larger models and better hardware utilization.